 1: BE PROACTIVE

-At Tree of life we help students to understand they are the architects of their own lives.
-They can choose what to do with what the world offers them.
-They are in charge of their own attitude and can control their destinies according to their own values.
+Students learn they are the architects of their own lives.
+They can choose what to do with what the world offers them, by making sure their response to a stimulus matches their key values.
+Students and teachers recognize they are in charge of their own attitudes, which has an enormous impact on their influence and achievements.

 2: BEGIN WITH THE END IN MIND